Walmart says it will raise prices due to tariff costs after posting solid first quarter sales

 Walmart is among the first major U.S. retailers to report financial results and the numbers can provide a hint as to the mood of the American shopper and how the tariffs are impacting its business.

-Earlier this month, Amazon announced higher first-quarter profit and sales that beat analysts’ projections, underscoring the online behemoth’s hold on shoppers looking for low prices and a wide selection in an uncertain economy.
+Earlier this month, Amazon announced higher first-quarter profit and sales, underscoring the online behemoth’s hold on shoppers looking for low prices in an uncertain economy.

 Amazon brought in foreign goods before Trump’s tariffs took effect.
-And Amazon’s president and CEO Andy Jassy told analysts during its earnings call that many of its third party sellers did the same.
-And because of that move, a fair amount of third-party sellers haven’t changed their pricing yet, he said.
+And CEO Andy Jassy said that many of its third party sellers did the same.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.